dome9/cloud-bots/README.md

     Role name: CloudTrail_CloudWatchLogs_Role
     Log delivery policy name: CloudWatchLogsAllowDelivery

+## config_enable
+What it does: Enables AWS Config.
+This DOES NOT create config rules.
+It only turns on the configuration recorders.
+Usage: AUTO: config_enable
+Limitations: none
+Defaults:
+    name = default
+    allSupported = True
+    includeGlobalResourceTypes = True
+    file deliveryFrequency(to S3) = One_Hour

 ## ec2_quarantine_instance
 What it does: Attaches the instance a SG with no rules so it can't communicate with the outside world
 Usage: AUTO: ec2_quarantine_instance